 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 100D and Olympus E-410 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what is the bottom line?
 Is there a clear favorite between the Canon 100D and the Olympus E-410?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 100D:

 - More detail: Offers more megapixels (17.9 vs 10MP) with a 37% higher linear resolution.